King Building 320B

 - Bachelor of Arts, Bryn Mawr College, 2003

 - Doctor of Philosophy, University of Pennsylvania, 2011

-I am writing a book that examines how the social relations, diverse interests, and everyday practices that comprise foreign-led AIDS survey research projects in Malawi affect the kinds of knowledge claims they make about the epidemic.
-I explore, for example, the consequences and contradictions of accumulative “giving and taking”—of information, blood tests, informed consent, and so on—in survey research encounters between “insiders” and “outsiders” in Malawi.
+I am working on a book titled Cooking Data: Politics and Culture in an African Research World that explores how the commodification of health-related data intersects local social worlds, producing new political subjectivities and modes of governance.
+Cooking Data draws on 18 months of ethnography in Malawi to tell the life story of data itself, tracking its transformation from pencil marks on a survey page into the statistics consumed by policy makers, researchers, and the public.
+The book uncovers hidden relationships between the knowledge work that produces data and its value to various audiences.
+I analyze, for example, the consequences and contradictions of accumulative “giving and taking”—of information, blood tests, informed consent, and so on—in survey research encounters between “insiders” and “outsiders” in Malawi.
 I also show how research projects that return to Malawi to collect data year after year become important sites of social mobility for the young Malawians they hire as fieldwork supervisors and data collectors.

 I grew up in New Jersey, but I’ve spent most of the past decade in Philadelphia and Malawi.
 I enjoy running, marine life, and airport ethnography.

 Biruk, Crystal.
 2014.
 “Aid for gays: The moral and the material in ‘African homophobia’ in post-2009 Malawi.”
 The Journal of Modern African Studies 52(3):447-473.

 Biruk, Crystal.
 2012.
 “Seeing like a research project: Producing ‘high quality data’ in AIDS research in Malawi.”
 Medical Anthropology 31(4):347-366.